vsouza/awesome-ios/README.md

 * [KYWheelTabController](https://github.com/ykyouhei/KYWheelTabController) - KYWheelTabController is a subclass of UITabBarController.It displays the circular menu instead of UITabBar. :large_orange_diamond:
 * [SuperBadges](https://github.com/odedharth/SuperBadges) - Add emojis and colored dots as badges for your Tab Bar buttons 🔶
 * [AZTabBarController](https://github.com/Minitour/AZTabBarController) - A custom tab bar controller for iOS written in Swift 3.0 🔶
+* [MiniTabBar](https://github.com/D-32/MiniTabBar) - A clean simple alternative to the UITabBar 🔶

 #### Table View / Collection View
 * [MGSwipeTableCell](https://github.com/MortimerGoro/MGSwipeTableCell) - UITableViewCell subclass that allows to display swippable buttons with a variety of transitions.